softengineer/working-alarm/README.md

-### work-rest-reminder
+### working alarm
-Give timeout alarm for standup / seated / rest style work (useful for long seated style of work, which has been proved not healthy)
+Give timeout alarm for standup / seated / rest style of working (useful for long seated working, which has been proved not healthy)

+Offer different setting and animation to ease your life!

 Support Mac / Linux / Windows platform, qt5 or 6 is required to be installed before compile